charlesreid1/jujube-eyes/pelican/jviz/rickshaw/viz1example1.md

 <h2>Rickshaw Time Series 1</h2>

-This is a sipmle time series visualization using Rickshaw.
+This is a simple time series visualization using Rickshaw.